The health benefits of gardening are obvious, look at my 40 year old mate John

 A space or container set aside for kids to sow seeds, and grow plants.
 It's important to give ownership of the venture to the kids to let them be responsible for the successes and maybe failures.

-Gardening involves some design, but mainly focuses on cultivating fruit and vegetables or flowers including planting, fertilising, weeding and the best bit harvesting and eating it in season and this is the stuff I am writing about today with some basic information on this page and to keep the article short, I have linked to other pages on my site with more detailed information.
+Gardening generally involves some design, but mainly focuses on cultivating fruit and vegetables or flowers including planting, fertilising, weeding.
+And the best bit harvesting and eating it in season.
+This is the stuff I have been writing about today.
+With some basic information on this page and to keep the article short I have linked to other pages on my site with more detailed information.

 Gardening has changed a bit whereas the old cottage gardeners gardened to survive those days have mostly gone in the UK.
 We now grow stuff because we like to eat fresh fruit and vegetables and for our own enjoyment.
 You might find this article, written by an old gardener interesting and maybe helpful.
 It's toward the bottom of this page Cottage gardening